kjames2001/OpenWRT-PVE-AP-MT7922/README.md

 replace proxmox.home.lkiesow.io with your domain name and proxmox with your host name.

-Alternatively, use this dhclient exit hook scrip if you use fqdm:
+Alternatively, use this dhclient exit hook scrip if you use fqdn:

     #!/bin/sh
     # dhclient change hostname script for Ubuntu